-Are You Over-Correcting and Blind to Your Potential Shortcomings?
+Are You Over-Correcting For Your Photography and Blind to Your Potential Shortcomings?

 "I once prepared an exhibition for the University of California, consisting of a group of 5 x 7 contact prints of general subjects.
 The prints were very deep in value and richly toned.
 I had gone through a "high-key" period when I stressed buoyancy and lightness, and I wanted to return to more solid effects.
 My friends asked if the prints were not rather dark, and several reviewers wrote that the images were interesting but printed heavily.
 I stoutly defended the prints.
 They were returned after the show (none sold), and I put them away.

 When I looked at the prints about a year later, I was appalled at their heaviness - how could I have printed them so dark?
 In reviewing the situation, I realized that I had "tuned" my judgment to an imposed idea: I was determined to get away from a high-key tendency, and I simply went too far, without having the judgment at the time to realize it."

 I think we can learn from Ansel and keep this in mind for the future.
 This is one of those lessons that we probably need to revisit many times over our life and reel ourselves back in.

 NEW ANALOG PHOTOGRAPHY COMMUNITY

 If you like the information in this article, then you will love being part of my new Analog Photography Community where we share additional member only details in addition to creating exclusive video tutorials, and detailed articles every week to help analog photographers take their creative vision and technical skills to a higher level.

 TRAINING FOR ANALOG PHOTOGRAPHERS